Santurce, San Juan, Puerto Rico: Demographics

 Santurce is one of the top ten most-populated areas of Puerto Rico.
 It includes the neighborhoods of Miramar, Loíza, Isla Grande, Barrio Obrero, and Condado, which are cultural hot spots for art, music, cuisine, fashion, hotels, technology, multimedia, film, textile and startups.

 The 2010 U.S. census recorded a total population of 81,251 people living in an area of 5.24 sqmi.
 It is the most populous borough (barrio) in Puerto Rico and one of the most densely populated areas of San Juan, at 15,447.0 residents per square mile (6,931.2/km^{2}).

 Santurce is home to one of the largest Jewish communities in Puerto Rico and the Caribbean with over 1,500 people attending two local synagogues.
 Jews were officially prohibited from settling in the island through much of its history, but many managed to settle in the island as secret Jews.

 Many arrived from France, the Netherlands, Saint-Barthélemy and Curaçao after World War II.
 A minor portion are descendants of Jewish Cubans who came to establishment after Fidel Castro's Cuban Revolution of 1959.
 Like in many former Spanish colonies founded soon after the Spanish Inquisition, there are some Puerto Ricans who are Crypto-Jews.
 Recent DNA ancestry has identified a number of Portuguese descendants who arrived in Puerto Rico after the start of the Portuguese Inquisition in 1536.
 These are descendants of Converso families.
 There are some who maintain elements of Jewish traditions, although they themselves are, or were raised as Christians.

-Santurce also has a very big Dominican community, along with Cuban, Colombian, Argentine and Chinese communities.
+Santurce also has a large Dominican community, along with Cuban, Colombian, Argentine and Chinese communities.